carpentries/lesson-development-training/episodes/lesson-content.md

 2. The example content includes several lines that start with strings of colons (`:::::::`).
    These mark the beginnings and ends of structural elements within the page, called _fenced divs_, which get rendered in a visually distinct way on the lesson website.
-   Each fenced div starts and ends with a string of at least 3 colons (a":::") and the word at the end of the starting colons indicates what kind of block it is.
+   Each fenced div starts and ends with a string of at least 3 colons (":::") and the word at the end of the starting colons (the fenced div's tag) indicates what kind of block it is.
    [There are many types of fenced divs in the lesson infrastructure](https://carpentries.github.io/sandpaper-docs/instructor/component-guide.html#callout-blocks) and we will explore some of them in this episode.